The all-new VDI 2048 (2017) certified

 PROCESSPLUS® | Process data reconciliation | Data validation and reconciliation

 Process data reconciliation | Data validation and reconciliation

 Nowadays, power plants are adequately equipped with sensors to measure mass flows, pressures and temperatures, creating large volumes of measurement readings but leaving the operators and engineers with the task of interpreting this data for their primary purpose – optimal and safe operation of the plant.
 The quality of these readings is of primary importance for all aspects of plant operation: automated plant control, maintenance, optimization, etc.

 But measurements contain errors.
 Random and systematic errors in any of the relevant measurements will lead to wrong decisions and deteriorating plant efficiency.

-CPDR is fully described in the German standard VDI2048 (2017).
-Currently the only system that carries the VDI certification for CDPR is ProcessPLUS®.
+PDR/DVR is fully described in the German standard VDI2048 (2017).
+Currently, the first and only system without limitations that carries the VDI certification for PDR/DVR is PROCESSPLUS®.

-ProcessPLUS® has been applied to more than 70 nuclear and fossil power plant units world-wide and is applicable to PWR, BWR, VVER and CANDU reactor types and hard coal, lignite, gas and biomass fuel types.
+PDR/DVR does not compete with DCS/PI or trend analysis/simulation tools.
+It takes the data directly from DCS/PI and generates quality-assured, plausible process data.
+All following systems should work only with the reconciled reference data to ensure one common, resilient, and balanced dataset for the entire power plant.
+PROCESSPLUS® has been applied to more than 70 nuclear and fossil power plant units worldwide and is applicable to PWR, BWR, VVER, and CANDU reactor types and hard coal, lignite, gas, and biomass fuel types.
 The system installation does not require any additional measurements but rather makes use of the measuring devices already available in the plant.